SauceCat/RAGS/evaluation/notes/additional_requirement/RAGAS_aspect-critique.md

 - **Type:** LLM-as-a-judge
 - **Comment:** Defining objective criteria is challenging.

-It enables a flexible, criteria-based evaluation of generated answers.
+Aspect Critique enables a flexible, criteria-based evaluation of generated answers.
 Users define an assessment criterion by formulating a yes/no question.
 Then an LLM will act as a judge to analyzes the answer based solely on this specified criterion.

 Example Criteria:
 - Does the response contain misinformation?